 - 40V Battery: 2.9 lbs

 Lastly, I would like to talk about the blades.
 Strikemaster is known for their curved style blades and just how effective they are to cut with.
 It’s true that they cut very well but for how long remains to be seen.
 10” Strikemaster blades are listed for $90 CAD locally while the competitors blades are listed for around $65 CAD.
 That’s quite a difference, especially if they can’t be resharpened at your local sharpening service for a few bucks.

 A lot of hype has built up around the Strikemaster 40V ice auger and when I finally got my hands on one I had pretty high expectations.
 Overall, I am quite happy with the auger, it just didn’t blow my hair back like I thought it would.
 It’s no fault of the auger of course, it does everything an auger should and does it well.
-I think I have to chalk it up to the hype any maybe temper my expectations.
-At the end of the day its a tool that cuts holes and lots of augers do that well.
+I probably have to chalk it up to the hype and maybe temper my own expectations.
+At the end of the day it’s a tool that cuts holes and a lot of augers do that well.

-The biggest reason I wanted the 40V Strikemaster was that my 8″ Jiffy propane was temperamental and would often get in the way of fishing.
-The speed and performance of the Strikemaster is excellent and, unlike my Jiffy, predictable.
+The biggest reason I wanted to upgrade to the 40V Strikemaster is my Jiffy propane auger is temperamental and fighting to get it started gets in the way of fishing.
+The speed and performance of the Strikemaster is excellent and, unlike my Jiffy, totally reliable.
 There is no guessing that it will start every time you hit the button.
 I also love the extra room in the 10” hole for electronics and for sight fishing.
-Good value is very important to me and if you want to go electric, this auger coupled with the second battery deal, is currently the best value in the market.
+Good value is important to me and if you want to go electric, this auger, coupled with the second battery deal, is currently the best value on the market.